binipringle/crim-outline/index.md

     (b)  The actor was the initial aggressor; except that in such case the use of physical force is  nevertheless  justifiable  if  the  actor  has withdrawn   from   the   encounter  and  effectively  communicated  such withdrawal to such other person but the latter  persists  in  continuing the  incident by the use or threatened imminent use of unlawful physical force; or  (c) The physical  force  involved  is  the  product  of  a  combat  by agreement not specifically authorized by law.
     2. A  person  may  not  use deadly physical force upon another person under circumstances specified in subdivision one unless: (a) The actor reasonably believes that such other person is  using  or about  to  use  deadly  physical  force.
 Even in such case, however, the actor may not use deadly physical force if he or  she  knows  that  with complete  personal safety, to oneself and others he or she may avoid the necessity of so doing by retreating; except that the actor is  under  no duty to retreat if he or she is:
-    (i) in his or her dwelling and not the initial aggressor; or (ii) a police officer or peace officer or a person assisting a police officer or a peace officer at the latter`s direction, acting pursuant to section 35.30; or (b) He or she reasonably believes that such other person is committing or attempting to commit a kidnapping, forcible rape,  forcible  criminal sexual act or robbery; or (c) He or she reasonably believes that such other person is committing or  attempting to commit a burglary, and the circumstances are such that the use of deadly physical force is authorized by subdivision three of section 35.20.
+(i) in his or her dwelling and not the initial aggressor; or (ii) a police officer or peace officer or a person assisting a police officer or a peace officer at the latter's direction, acting pursuant to section 35.30; or
+    (b) He or she reasonably believes that such other person is committing or attempting to commit a kidnapping, forcible rape,  forcible  criminal sexual act or robbery; or (c) He or she reasonably believes that such other person is committing or  attempting to commit a burglary, and the circumstances are such that the use of deadly physical force is authorized by subdivision three of section 35.20.

   Goetz’s defense was that he had the subjective belief that he was in imminent danger; the defense said that under MPC – if the jury believed that goestz really believed that he was in danger but his belief was unreasonable, he could be convicted of negligence